checkraisefold/ROBLOXLink-Plugin/README.md

 # ROBLOXLink
 A Mumble plugin that receives positional and rotational data from a websocket.
-Designed for a ROBLOX script executed with a scripting utility.
+Designed for a ROBLOX Lua script executed with a scripting utility.
 The client Lua script will be released on Github shortly.

 # Contributors